fgrehm/vocker/README.md

 ## Status

 Early development.
-It can be useful for trying out Docker and it's growing "ecossystem" but the feature set and configuration format might change rapidly.
+It can be useful for trying out Docker and its growing "ecosystem" but the feature set and configuration format might change rapidly.

 Apart from that I've only used the plugin on the following Ubuntu 13.04 VMs: